 Whitby – St Hild and the Synod

-The meeting was chaired by Oswy, King of Northumbria, who listened to the arguments of St Wilfrid (of Ripon and Hexham) and St Colman who spoke respectively for the Roman and Celtic causes.
+The meeting was chaired by Oswy, King of Northumbria, who listened to the arguments of St Wilfrid (of Ripon and Hexham) and St Colman, the Bishop of Lindisfarne, who spoke respectively for the Roman and Celtic causes.
 In the end it was St Wilfrid’s highly persuasive oratory skills that won the support of King Oswy and determined the outcome of the synod.

 The Celtic Christianity introduced by St Aidan thirty years before was abandoned in favour of Roman practices.
-Roman Catholicism thus became the primary religion of northern England for centuries to come.
+Roman Christianity thus became the primary religion of northern England for centuries to come.